This post contains affiliate links. Read the full disclosure here.

-Introducing the Shohei Ohtani Rookie Card “Comeback Pack”
+Top Shohei Ohtani Rookie Card Options

-2018 Bowman Chrome (Batter Version)
+2018 Bowman Chrome Batter Version (Check Price)

-2018 Bowman Chrome (Pitcher Version)
+2018 Bowman Chrome Pitcher Version (Check Price)

-As we eluded to earlier, heeee’s baaaaaack.
-According to Jeff Fletcher of The Orange County Register, Ohtani has been “ramping up intensity and volume.”
-So one can only conclude that we’ll be seeing a healthy dose of Ohtani “the pitcher” this summer.
 And as sweet as that swing is, his windup and delivery are even sweeter (like cotton-candy level sweet).
 If Ohtani can deliver the wicked stuff he’s known for in his first season back at full health, the value of this card should only go UP.
 Along with his chances for comeback player of the year!

-2018 Topps Finest Red Wave Refractor
+2018 Topps Finest Red Wave Refractor (Check Price)

 Simply put, this card is a gem.
 With features like that famous leg kick and a red-splashed background, who can resist?
 This one is nowhere near as valuable as the previous two and can still be had at a reasonable price (especially if you grab the non-autograph version).
 So if you’re looking for a good medium-range Shohei Ohtani rookie card that’s ripe with potential, this one’s for you.

-2017 Bowman Mega Box “Otani”
+2017 Bowman Mega Box “Otani” (Check Price)

 Ahhh, a classic “error” card.
 As we all know, a simple misspelling of a name can generate some MEGA value.
 So why not take a chance on an error card that showcases “Otani’s” abilities at the World Baseball Classic?
 The card is still VERY affordable and could explode in value once Shohei gets his game back in full swing.